Blog Post 12.29.25

 Pursuant to the Secure and Trusted Communications Networks Act of 2019 (Secure Networks Act), the PSHSB is required to keep an up-to-date list of “communications equipment and services produced or provided by any entity” that, based exclusively on the determination by one or more of four exclusive sources, “poses an unacceptable risk to the national security of the United States or the security and safety of United States persons.”
 The potential sources, as listed in Section 2 of the Secure Networks Act, include “any executive branch interagency body with appropriate national security expertise” and “an appropriate national security agency.”
 To date, the Covered List has exclusively focused on communications and surveillance products and services from named entities, each tied to either China or Russia.

 The effects of the Covered List have been expanding since its inception.
 Initially, the Secured Networks Act provided that the Covered List prohibits review or approval of equipment authorizations applications of devices for or that incorporate “covered” equipment, as well as the use of Universal Service Fund sources to purchase “covered” equipment and services.
-More recently, the FCC has expanded the Covered List restrictions into its , and is adopting associated restrictions on certification bodies (Bad Labs) involved in the certification process.
+More recently, the FCC has expanded the Covered List restrictions into its submarine cable and equipment authorization proceedings, and is adopting associated restrictions on certification bodies (Bad Labs) involved in the certification process.

 The Foreign UAS Public Notice

-As required by Section 1709(a) of the FY2025 NDAA, the FCC received a National Security Determination (NSD) from an Executive Branch interagency body, concluding that, in light of several upcoming mass gathering events, such as the World Cup and Olympics, and the general need to protect U.S. national security and cybersecurity, UAS and UAS critical components produced in foreign countries “pose unacceptable risks, given the threats from unauthorized surveillance, sensitive data exfiltration, supply chain vulnerabilities, and other potential threats to the homeland.”
+Just shy of one year following the FY2025 NDAA enactment, the FCC received an NSD from an Executive Branch interagency body, concluding that, in light of several upcoming mass gathering events, such as the World Cup and Olympics, and the general need to protect U.S. national security and cybersecurity, UAS and UAS critical components produced in foreign countries “pose unacceptable risks, given the threats from unauthorized surveillance, sensitive data exfiltration, supply chain vulnerabilities, and other potential threats to the homeland.”
+The NSD did not make any specific mention of DJI or Autel.

-Within a day of receiving the NSD, the PSHSB released the Public Notice to add the following “Foreign UAS Entry” to the Covered List:
+Within a day of receiving the NSD, the FCC’s Public Safety and Homeland Security Bureau (PSHSB) released the Public Notice adding the following “Foreign UAS Entry” to the Covered List:

 Uncrewed aircraft systems (UAS) and UAS critical components produced in a foreign country [incorporating the definitions included in the associated National Security Determination] and all communications and video surveillance equipment and services listed in Section 1709(a)(1) of the FY25 National Defense Authorization Act (Pub.
 L. 118-159).